streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 ## Secure sockets (TLS)
 Sa.engine uses ARM mbedtls for securing the transport layer.
 In sa.engine all peers must have a signed certificate from a common **Certificate Authority**.
-The server certificate should have it's common name set to it's peername.
+The server certificate should have it's common name set to it's peer name.

-In this section we will assume that you have accquired/generated the following:
+In this section we will assume that you have acquired/generated the following:

 * 1 private RSA key (1024-bits or longer) - private.key
-* 1 certificate authortiy crertificate which was used to sign the certifiacte, ca.crt
+* 1 certificate authority certificate which was used to sign the certificate, ca.crt
 * 1 certificate which was signed by the certificate authority. cert.crt

 To configure an sa.engine to enable TLS use the function `enable_security()`: